Fannychini/iceberg/README.md

 ### How to cite

-If you use this code or its package in your research, please cite:
+If you use this code or its package (coming up) in your research, please cite:

 1. This code/package R implementation:
    ```